Reducing Marketplace Interference Bias Via Shadow Prices

-Our main result is that the SP estimator is less biased than the RCT estimator under a couple of conditions.
-The first condition is that the treatment effect is consistent across types, which means that if the effect is positive for one type, then it is positive for all types.
-This condition is used to rule out examples where the RCT estimator overestimates the amplitude of both a positive treatment effect on one type and a negative effect on a different type in such a way that total bias is zero.
+The standard approach to this estimation problem is what we call the \emph{RCT} estimator, which estimates the global treatment effect by comparing the total value obtained by treatment units with the total value obtained by control units.
+Our first main result is that, under a fairly broad condition, the RCT estimator systematically overestimates the global treatment effect.
+We show this result by taking the system to its fluid limit and showing, first, that the RCT estimator corresponds to a linear approximation of the value function, and second, that this linear approximation is of poor quality in the presence of interference.
+The condition is that the treatment effect is sign-consistent across types, which means that if the effect is positive for one type, then it is positive for all types.
+This condition is used to rule out examples where the RCT estimator overestimates the amplitude of both a positive treatment effect on one type and a negative effect on a different type in such a way that the total bias is zero.
 This would be an example of the standard estimator performing well due to luck rather than good design.
-The second condition is that the experiment is symmetric: the control and treatment groups each represent 50\% of the total population.

-The analysis involves two steps.
-First, we move from a stochastic setting to the fluid limit.
-This allows us to sidestep challenges from stochastic variability and borrow techniques directly from deterministic optimization.
-The second step is to realize that both the RCT and SP estimators are based on linear approximations of the LP's value function.
-The only difference is that the SP estimator is based on the correct linear approximation at the experiment state rather than the RCT estimator's no-interference approximation.

-We also prove that if the fraction of the population under treatment is generated uniformly at random between 0 and 1, then the SP estimator is unbiased.
-The SP estimator corresponds to the derivative of the LP value function, and the expected value of a randomly chosen derivative is equal to the global treatment effect by the fundamental theorem of calculus.

-We have one final theoretical result that shows how to use our method to understand the impact of a treatment on secondary metrics.
-When firms run experiments, they often track a number of metrics, not just the overall value that is being optimized.
-These metrics are obviously also subject to interference bias.
-We show that our technique can be extended to apply to such metrics via a technique that relies on LP complementary slackness.
+The fluid limit of the value function suggests a new potential approach to the problem: estimate the system arrival rate under both global treatment and global control, solve two LPs to compute the value function under both global treatment and global control, and estimate the global treatment effect as the difference between the value of these two LPs.
+We call this second approach the \emph{Two-LP} estimator.
+Our second main result is to prove that this estimator is unbiased in the fluid limit.
+However, this solution is not perfect: the estimate can be biased in a finite-sized system.